FarronF/limerick-council-meetings/meetings/2021/07/05-Full Meeting of Limerick City and County Council/Minutes - Adjourned Special Meeting of Limerick City and County Council - 17th June 2021.md

 The Mayor explained that the purpose of the meeting was to consider proposals made by some

-Members regarding amendments to the Rural Settlement Strategy Map proposed.---
+Members regarding amendments to the Rural Settlement Strategy Map proposed.
+---
 1. **Changes proposed to Chapter 3**

 Cllr J. Sheahan proposed the following amendment: